-- Power Ballad: "The Devil In My Bloodstrean" and "Cigarettes and Saints".
+- Power Ballad: "The Devil In My Bloodstream" and "Cigarettes and Saints".

-- Religion Rant Song: "I Won't Say The Lord's Prayer", and "Cigarettes & Saints".
+- Religion Rant Song: "I Won't Say The Lord's Prayer", "Dynamite Shovel," and "Cigarettes & Saints".

 - Snow Means Death: "We Could Die Like This" mentions the possibility of Soupy having a heart attack shoveling snow.